PengZeYan/MSO-Player/README_EN.md

 2. Ensure libVLC related DLL files are included in your project (located in the Plugins folder)
    - Windows: Plugins/x86_64/libvlc/
    - Android: Plugins/Android/

-> **Note**: Large library files for Android platform (`libvlc.so` and `libmla.so`) exceed GitHub's file size limit and need to be downloaded separately from the [Releases page](https://github.com/PengZeYan/MSO-Player/releases).
-For detailed instructions, please check the [Android Plugin README](Assets/MSO-Player/Plugins/Android/README.md).

 ### Basic Usage - Standard Video
 1. Create a UI object with a RawImage component